jamesphongduong/website/README.md

 2012 - SOPA (Stop Online Piracy Act) and PIPA (Protect IP Act) were bills introduced in the US Congress, with the intention to provide more robust responses to copyright infringement.
 More than 115,000 websites joined together to protest against the bills.

-### Define and describes the relationship between fundamental aspects of the internet such as: domains, web servers, DNS, and web browsers (max.
-150 words)
+###Alt-Define and describes the relationship between fundamental aspects of the internet such as: domains, web servers, DNS, and web browsers

 A web browser is a software application that allows us to access information on the World Wide Web.
 Common examples are Google Chrome, Firefox and Internet Explorer.